KrashKartMedia/hashtag-url-placeholder/readme.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `query-all-the-post-types.zip` from your computer
+3. Select `hashtag-url-placeholder.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `query-all-the-post-types.zip`
+1. Download `hashtag-url-placeholder.zip`
-2. Extract the `query-all-the-post-types` directory to your computer
+2. Extract the `hashtag-url-placeholder` directory to your computer
-3. Upload the `query-all-the-post-types` directory to the `/wp-content/plugins/` directory
+3. Upload the `hashtag-url-placeholder` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

 == Screenshots ==

-1. Plugin page shows you a list of all the post types.
+1. Define Your Own Hashtag and pick a post type.
+2. Create a Custom Menu Item and replace the URL with your Hashtag.
+The title of the item can be anything that you want.

 == Changelog ==

-= 1.1 =
-*Was adding a menu item for the settings page.
-Now, the plugin creates a menu options page.
-Visit Settings > Query The CPT’s

 = 1.0 =
-*Release Date - 11th January, 2016*
+*Release Date - 13th April, 2016*

 * First release *